 Email Morgan if you’d like to talk about Bike East Bay’s strategic planning process, disparity in advocacy and urban planning, approaches for solidarity, teaching bike repair in low-income communities, or the needs of cyclists in under-represented areas: firstname.lastname@example.org.

-Rick joined the board in 2003 and currently serves as Board Treasurer.
-He was Acting Executive Director from April 1, 2010 until January 30, 2011, and is “semi-retired” from a career in Financial Services (he still does some Investment Consulting when not involved in Bike East Bay activities).
+Rick joined the board in 2003 and is now the Vice President of the board after serving as Treasurer for a number of years.
+He was Acting Executive Director from April 1, 2010 until January 30, 2011, and is “semi-retired” from a career in Financial Services.

 Rick says, “As a child in south Florida in the 1950s, I rode my bike about 2 miles to school (on a road that’s now far too narrow and busy to ride on safely).
-Re-entered the world of bicycling about 20 years ago as ankles/knees gave out from running.
+Re-entered the world of bicycling about 30 years ago as ankles/knees gave out from running.
 Now I split time between recreational and utility riding to the tune of about 150 miles per week.
 Rick also represents Bike East Bay on Oakland’s Measure DD Community Coalition, overseeing implementation of Oakland’s 2002 bond issue that’s funding major improvements to Lake Merritt and the Bay Trail in Oakland.
+And, he represents the interests of bicyclists on the Park Advisory Committee of the East Bay Regional Park District.
 Can’t understand why anyone wouldn’t ride a bike.”
 Rick earned an engineering degree from the US Naval Academy in 1965, and an MBA from the Haas School at UC Berkeley in 1972.

 Rolland (Rolly) was elected to the Bike East Bay board in 2014.
 He is interested in bringing safer roads to all cyclists and helping East Bay companies to this important mission.